 Art jobs in advertising (also called visual communications) are plentiful, but competitive.
 If you work well under deadlines, come up with fast ideas and able to work long hours, then this may be your profession.
 The majority of advertising jobs in the United States are in New York City, Los Angeles, and Chicago.
 You can also find many in smaller cities such as Pittsburgh, Phoenix, and Houston.
 Although a college degree is not required for most advertising creative jobs, it can help.
 Many students who graduate from art schools across the nation with associates degrees land successful careers.

 Recruiters say the key to being a good candidate is to have a great portfolio.
 This portfolio should include a variety of layouts, thumbnail ideas, and if appropriate, storyboards.
 Most candidates have created their own websites to advertise themselves.
 Portfolios are digitized by scanning and/or pictures with a digital camera.
 If you have some experience, include printed samples.
 The candidate should also demonstrate a proficiency with the computer.
 Currently, the computer of choice for advertising creatives is the Macintosh with the Wintel platform growing in popularity.
-Programs you should be proficient in include Photoshop, Fireworks, Illustrator and/or Freehand, InDesign, Corel Draw, Flash, and Dreamweaver (You can buy most of these at the Adobe Education Store).
+Programs you should be proficient in include Photoshop, Fireworks, Illustrator and/or Freehand, InDesign, Corel Draw, Flash, and Dreamweaver (You can buy most of these at the Amazon Adobe page).
 A strong knowledge of type faces and production is also helpful.

-|A company's logo is very important and can give the company personality.
+A company's logo is very important and can give the company personality.
 This Hook's Drug Store logo is no longer in use as the stores are now called CVS.

 Frequently art directors and designers use stock photography for their campaigns to save money.
 For example, you may need photos of the Eiffel Tower and the Egyptian Pyramids.
 The cost for a creative team to go to these countries for photo shoots would be very high.
 Stock photo companies, like the one above, save thousands.